 Low Season: The low season is from May to just before Thanksgiving and offers less crowds and more affordable rates.
 This is a good time to hold a destination wedding.
 While Villa Alegria is open all year round, some restaurants and businesses go on hiatus during late September and October. .

-Entrance Requirements: A valid passport (with at least six months before expiration) and return and onward tickets are required for all visitors to Anguilla.
+Anguilla Entrance Requirements: A valid passport (with at least six months before expiration) and return and onward tickets are required for all visitors to Anguilla.
 Green card holders must have a valid green card and valid passport from their country of origin.
 Depending on your country you may require a visa.
-Please refer to The Anguilla Tourist Board for more information.
+Anguilla has also introduced new pre-approval for entry, testing and in-bubble vacationing protocols to stop the spread of COVID-19.
+Learn about getting pre-approved for entry on the Anguilla Tourist Board website at www.ivisitanguilla.com/escape.

 Crime/Safety: Use common sense of course, but you can move freely and safely about the island.